 ANTIZOL (fomepizole) by R-Pharm US is clinical pharmacology mechanism of action: antizol (fomepizole) is a competitive inhibitor of alcohol dehydrogenase.
-Approved for ethylene glycol poisoning, methanol poisoning.
 First approved in 1997.

-ANTIZOL (fomepizole) is a small-molecule competitive inhibitor of alcohol dehydrogenase used to treat acute poisoning from ethylene glycol and methanol.
-It works by blocking the enzyme that metabolizes these toxic compounds into lethal metabolites, thereby preventing metabolic acidosis, renal damage, and blindness.
-ANTIZOL is a life-saving emergency antidote administered intravenously.
+Antizol (fomepizole) is a competitive alcohol dehydrogenase inhibitor administered intravenously for acute poisoning with ethylene glycol or methanol.
+It works by blocking the enzyme that converts these toxic compounds into their lethal metabolites, preventing metabolic acidosis and organ damage.
+The drug is a critical intervention in emergency toxicology with narrow therapeutic windows and life-or-death clinical significance.

 CLINICAL PHARMACOLOGY Mechanism of Action: Antizol (fomepizole) is a competitive inhibitor of alcohol dehydrogenase.
 Alcohol dehydrogenase catalyzes the oxidation of ethanol to acetaldehyde.
 Alcohol dehydrogenase also catalyzes the initial steps in the metabolism of ethylene glycol and methanol to…